top of page

 Cage Bedding: Typically, bedding is not used in wire bottom cages, but on some occasions, particularly on occasions of sudden extreme cold, either straw or hay may be used.
 Cages with solid bottoms will use wood shavings, wood chips, straw, etc. as contact bedding to help absorb urine within the enclosure.
 With wire cages, you will need a pan or something for the droppings to drop into if you are not litter training, in this case we recommend the non-toxic pine pellets, they smell a lot better and you don't need as much of them as you do many of the other materials.
 Cedar chips should be avoided as it is known to cause upper respiratory infections.

-If you have chosen a wire cage, these mats will be helpful so your bunny
+If you have chosen a wire cage, these mats will be helpful so your bunny can rest his/her feet.

 Some bunnies also love the hammocks to relieve their feet of wire and have a little fun!